etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/financial-extensions/psd2-bank-integration.md

 This section serves as a guide for users to understand the functionality and usage of the PSD2 module.

 !!!info
     To be able to include this functionality, the **Financial Extensions Bundle** must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

+Before using the PSD2 bank integration, users must provide necessary credentials to **login on the bank page** to connect their bank accounts with Etendo.
+This will allow automating the process of updating financial records with bank account information in order to be able to download the bank transactions needed.

+This bank integration will be done throught the **Redsys service provider** by following a series of mandatory steps which must be done by a technical staff.

+!!!info
+    For more information about how to integrate the bank entity with **Redsys provider** visit the [PSD2 Bank Integration Technical Documentation in the developer guide]().

 ## Connect to the Bank